CS2103JAN2017-W10-B3/main/docs/UserGuide.md

 ### 2.2.
 Adding a task: `add`

 Adds a task to the todolist
-Format: `add TITLE /venue /from /to /level /description #[TAG]`
+Format: `add TITLE, /venue VENUE, /from or /on STARTTIME, /to or /by ENDTIME, /level URGENCY /description #[TAG]`

 > * TITLE represent the task (complusory)
 > * /venue represents the location for the task
-> * /from represents the starting time of the event task
+> * /from or /on represents the starting time of the event task
-> * /to represents the ending time of the event task
+> * /to or /by represents the ending time of the event task
 > * /to without /from would change it to deadline task
 > * /level represents the urgency level of the task
 > * /description represents the description of the task*